 CONTRACTOR will submit audited financial statements as described in Article II Part 2a.

-Place the audited Major Allowable Expenses, Major Recoverable Expenses and Total Revenues from the audited financial statements in the “CPI & Audited FY xx/xx” column..
+Place the audited Major Allowable Expenses, Major Recoverable Expenses and Total Revenues from the audited financial statements in the “CPI & Audited FY xx/xx” column.

 Obtain the Other Allowable Non-Fuel Expenses, Other Recoverable Expenses and Fuel Expense from the prior year approved rate package and place in the “CPI & Audited FY xx/xx” column.
 For the initial year the amounts will be determined by applying the Adjusted CPI Index to the 2003 Base Year amounts to arrive at the 2004, 2005 & 2006 amounts.